-Individual homework assignments, labs and tests will be graded and returned to the student.
-These grades are unofficial.
-The official grades will be kept in Blackboard and updated on a regular basis.
-Any errors in grading must be brought to the attention of the instructor within one week of posting to Blackboard.
-Blackboard will contain the raw score and weighted score for each assessment, and the current overall score.
+The official grades will be kept in Canvas and updated on a regular basis.
+Any errors in grading must be brought to the attention of the instructor within one week of posting to Canvas.

 EFFECTIVE LEARNING CONCEPTS

 As an engineer you most likely consider yourself a scientist also.
 A critical piece of being a scientist is believing in the scientific method and not ignoring the results.
 Here are some key learning and learning behavior results.